constantijn/buildlight-node/README.md

-# Buildlight for NodeJS
+# Buildlight using NodeJS

 Drives a buildlight by polling jenkins and turning the buildlight into the apropriate color

-First time optionally follow the Linux instructions and then `npm install`
+First time follow the Linux instructions (if applicable) and then `npm install`

 Run with `node check-build.js`